ML-for-B-E/Statistique-graphique/README.md

 # Graphic Statistics Course

-This is the Graphic Statistics course from _La Fondation Vallet_ et de _Benin Excellence_ `version 2023`
+This is the Graphic Statistics course from _La Fondation Vallet_ and _Benin Excellence_ `version 2023`

 ## About Notebooks

 The code in this repo shows simple curve plotting examples from the course.
-We assume in the following that you are in the directory ``notebooks``

 ### Setup:  your environment
  Step `1`, `2`, `3`, and `4`should be run by everyone